Key: (1) language to be deleted (2) new language

 (b) The Pollution Control Agency has the authority for approval over the siting, expansion, or operation of a solid waste facility with regard to environmental issues.
 However, the agency's issuance of a permit does not release the permittee from any liability, penalty, or duty imposed by any applicable county ordinances.
 Nothing in this chapter precludes, or shall be construed to preclude, a county from enforcing land use controls, regulations, and ordinances existing at the time of the permit application and adopted pursuant to sections 366.10 to 366.181, 394.21 to 394.37, or 462.351 to 462.365, with regard to the siting, expansion, or operation of a solid waste facility.

-This section is effective the day following final enactment.
+new text begin This section is effective the day following final enactment. new text end

-(1) manage the school trust lands efficiently;
+new text begin (1) manage the school trust lands efficiently; new text end

-Minnesota Statutes 2006, sections 84.961, subdivision 4; 85.013, subdivision 21b; 85.054, subdivision 3; and 97A.141, subdivision 2, and Laws 1989, chapter 335, article 1, section 21, subdivision 8, as amended by Laws 2002, chapter 323, section 19, are repealed.
+new text begin Minnesota Statutes 2006, sections 84.961, subdivision 4; 85.013, subdivision 21b; 85.054, subdivision 3; and 97A.141, subdivision 2, new text end new text begin and new text end new text begin Laws 1989, chapter 335, article 1, section 21, subdivision 8, as amended by Laws 2002, chapter 323, section 19, new text end new text begin are repealed. new text end

 Presented to the governor May 19, 2008